mpaland/decom/README.md

   Called by lower layer to indicate a status code/condition to this layer.

 These functions MUST be implemented by every layer.
-Further each layer can have specific API functions to set layer specific protocol params like baudrate, timings, flow control etc. e.g. and can have a special param ctor.
+ Each layer can have further specific API functions to set layer specific protocol params like baudrate, timings, flow control etc. e.g. and can have a special param ctor(s).

+### Device layer
+This is the top most layer, often referred as the application layer (7) in OSI model.
+This upper layer has only one interface to its lower layer and device specific functions which are used by the application (like read() or write()).
+The namespace for devices is `decom::dev`.

+### Protocol layer
+This layer has two interfaces.
+One to the upper layer and one to the lower layer.
+It's layer (3) to (6) in OSI model.
+Typically a protocol layer does clothing, stripping, checksum calculations, flow control etc.
+Any desired count of protocol layers can be chained together.
+Protocols may be inserted/deleted dynamically out of the stack.
+Dynamic object creation is supported.
+Try to avoid using threads in protocol layers cause not all platforms may support threads, use `util::timer` instead.
+The namespace for protocols is `decom::prot`.

+### Communication layer
+This is the lowest OSI layer (2).
+It has only one interface to an upper layer and sends/receives data to/from the hardware or OS API/HAL.
+This layer is arcitecture dependent.
+The namespace for communicators is `decom::com`.

+### Mandatory layer functions
+Each layer consists of the decom standard interface routines (defined in 'layer.h') to pass and receive data from the upper and lower layer.
+These are:

 ## Stack creation